movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 ## Supported scope

-Writable mounts support regular-file creation and uncompressed sector writes, directories, inline symlinks, hard links, FIFOs, Unix-domain socket nodes, and ownership, mode, and timestamp changes.
+Writable mounts support regular-file creation and uncompressed sector writes, directories, inline symlinks, hard links, FIFOs, Unix-domain socket and device nodes, and ownership, mode, and timestamp changes.
 FIFOs use the shared OpenBSD pipe implementation, including IPC on read-only mounts.
 Regular files use shared advisory locking and kqueue facilities.
 Sync operations commit the full transaction; there is no log tree.

+Device nodes use native special-device operations and alias handling, including `nodev` and securelevel policy.
+Device I/O also works on read-only mounts.
+Device numbers retain their major/minor values using Linux's on-disk encoding;
+driver assignments are OS-specific.
+Creation rejects minors above 20 bits;
+loading rejects majors above OpenBSD's 8-bit range with `EOVERFLOW`.

 `stat` and `chflags` map btrfs nodump, immutable, and append flags to `UF_NODUMP`, `UF_IMMUTABLE`, and `UF_APPEND`.
 Owners may change these flags,